-A Plaid Cymru government will therefore reset the top tier of planning in Wales – the National Development Framework - to define six new regions in Wales including two special development regions in Arfor, the western seaboard of Wales, and Cymoedd, the Valleys.
+A Plaid Cymru government would therefore reset the top tier of planning in Wales – the National Development Framework - to define six new regions in Wales including two special development regions in Arfor, the western seaboard of Wales, and Cymoedd, the Valleys.
 The new NDF will have a distinctive vision for maximising the potential of each region.
 To this end we shall bring forward a process for agreeing new Strategic Development Plans, based on democratic structures, in each of these regions as early as practicable in the new Senedd term.

 Based on Welsh rather than UK priorities, our approach will focus on public transport networks forming corridors between designated ‘development domains’.
 Homes for All

 Our overall planning policy will be integrated with the activities of Prosperity Wales, the Valleys Development Authority, the Arfor Development Agency, and Unnos – Land and Housing Wales.
-This will result in a more proactive approach than the current situation that simply reacts to the plans of private developers, producing insufficient provision for public transport investment and other infrastructure, and excessive and unnecessary use of greenfield sites.
+This would result in a more proactive approach than the current situation that simply reacts to the plans of private developers, producing insufficient provision for public transport investment and other infrastructure, and excessive and unnecessary use of greenfield sites.